 However, the accord will not take effect until a final peace pact is signed.
 The accord also fails to meet Indian and URNG demands for ancestral territory, local political autonomy and measures to alleviate the extreme poverty of Indian groups.

 The commission has the backing of the UN as well as governments from around the world and international non-government organisations.
-It will spend four years interviewing survivors and identifying and examining grave sites.
-It will receive thousands of testimonies, speak to former heads of state and the high command of both the army and the guerrillas, and read thousands of pages of documents submitted by non-government organisations.
+It spends four years interviewing survivors and identifying and examining grave sites.
+It receives thousands of testimonies, speaks to former heads of state and the high command of both the army and the guerrillas, and reads thousands of pages of documents submitted by non-government organisations.
 It hopes that by establishing the truth of the violence committed during the civil war it will aid the process of reconciliation.

-Meanwhile, in April, Menchú outlines initiatives proposed for the International Decade of Indigenous Peoples.
+Meanwhile, Menchú outlines initiatives proposed for the International Decade of Indigenous Peoples.
 Chief among these is the ratification of the Declaration of the Rights of Indigenous Peoples by the UN.

 1998 - Bishop Juan Gerardi Conedera presents the Roman Catholic Church's Recovery of Historical Memory (Never Again) Report detailing the Guatemalan Army's involvement in the atrocities of the civil war.
 The report attributes about 90% of human rights violations committed during the conflict to the state forces.
 Two days later, on 26 April, the bishop is beaten to death.

-The Nobel Committee dismisses calls to rescind Menchú's Peace Prize, and the autobiography remains on the curriculum for school students in the US.
+The Nobel Committee dismisses calls to rescind Menchú's Peace Prize, and the autobiography remains on the curriculum for school students in the United States.